Results of Criminal Prosecution, Securities and Exchange Commission Litigation, and Other Litigation

 Other family members, including Eddie Antar's current and former wives, and non-family members settled litigation issues with the SEC and other civil litigants rather than risk trials.
 Various civil judgments against members of the Antar family exceed $1 billion.

-To date the government and various civil litigants have collected approximately $100 million various members of the Antar family.
+To date the government and various civil litigants have collected approximately $100 million from various members of the Antar family.
 Other parties, such as Crazy Eddie's auditors, paid about $50 million to settle lawsuits rather than risk going to trial.
-Over $150 million in litigation recoveries have been collected to date.
+Over $150 million in litigation recoveries has been collected to date.
 It is estimated that defrauded shareholders recovered over $0.35 per dollar lost on their Crazy Eddie stock.

 Government and civil litigants are still seeking to recover ill-gotten gains

-According to testimony by Stephen M. Cutler, Director, Division of Enforcement, U.S. Securities and Exchange Commission, before the House Subcommittee on Capital Markets, Insurance, Government Sponsored Enterprises, Committee on Financial Services on February 26, 2003:
+Despite all of the above, according to testimony by Stephen M. Cutler, Director, Division of Enforcement, U.S. Securities and Exchange Commission, before the House Subcommittee on Capital Markets, Insurance, Government Sponsored Enterprises, Committee on Financial Services on February 26, 2003:

 ....the staff conducted a worldwide search for, and extensive litigation over, Eddie Antar's assets.
 Even though the Commission and Crazy Eddie's trustee brought actions in six countries...., millions of dollars remain unaccounted for.